 Students have the right to ask to have records corrected that they believe are misleading, inaccurate, or in violation of their privacy rights under FERPA.
 If the student considers the record inaccurate, they can request and receive an informal and/or formal hearing of the case to the end that the record will be corrected if judged faulty or in violation.
 No hearing under this policy shall be granted for challenging the underlying basis for a grade, but the accuracy of the posting may be challenged.

 The following procedure for challenging the content of an education record shall apply:

-a.
-The student has the right, upon reasonable request, for a brief explanation and interpretation if the record in question from the respective unit custodian.
+- The student has the right, upon reasonable request, for a brief explanation and interpretation of the record in question from the respective unit custodian.
 The unit custodian of the challenged education record, after reviewing the record with the student, may settle the dispute informally with the student with regard to the deletion or modification of the education record.
-The unit custodian shall make his or her decision within a reasonable amount of time and shall notify the student of the decision.
+The unit custodian shall make their decision within a reasonable amount of time and shall notify the student of the decision.
 In the event the unit custodian disapproves the student’s request to delete or modify the record in question, the student shall be notified by the unit custodian, in writing, of the decision and of the student’s right to a formal hearing upon the request.

 - The student may request a formal hearing by submitting to the registrar a written statement designating the location of the record in question and a brief explanation of the reason for believing the record is misleading, inaccurate or a violation of privacy rights under FERPA.
 The hearing shall be conducted by a university staff member (hearing officer) who does not have a direct interest in the outcome of the challenge and who shall be appointed by the registrar.